Sometimes our lines are busy. If you can't get through immediately, please do try again or try our one-to-one web chat.

 0808 801 0677

 I've had great experiences when using Beat's Helpline services.
 The people I have personally spoken to have been very sympathetic with all of my needs in my loneliest moments.

 Confidentiality is fundamental to Beat’s services.
 However, there are some exceptional circumstances where we may pass on information, for example:

 To ensure the quality and consistency of our services, managers may listen in to calls and check emails from time to time.

 If you call our Helpline you will speak to a trained support worker experienced in listening and talking to people in a similar situation to you.
 We know it can be difficult to reach out for help and talk about what you are feeling and going through, but we aim to provide a supportive, non-judgemental space.

-You don’t have to have a formal diagnosis to use our Helpline.
+You don’t need a formal diagnosis to use our Helpline

 Our eating disorder Helpline support workers are trained to:

 I was recently discharged from inpatient treatment after suffering with anorexia, when I developed a binge/purge cycle.
 I felt so alone, and ashamed to tell anyone.
 I rang the Helpline because I was struggling so much, but the lady I spoke to was so lovely and listened to me.
 Without the Helpline, I wouldn't have been able to make the step to tell services and get the help I needed.

 Beat is a member of Language Line and can provide access to an interpreter for non-English speaking callers.